brightcommerce/attr_digest/README.md

 ## Roadmap

-I like to add the ability to pass a `secret` to the Argon2 hasher.
+I would like to add the ability to pass a `secret` to the Argon2 hasher.
 This functionality exists in the Ruby Argon2 Gem.

 ## Contributing